doubleniki/ShadowsocksX-NG/README.md

 ## Core Features

-All features from the original ShadowsocksX-NG:
+All features from ShadowsocksX-NG, plus:

 - `ss-local` from shadowsocks-libev 3.2.5
 - Support for SIP003 plugins: `kcptun`, `simple-obfs`, and `v2ray-plugin`